tilek/about-me/my_startup_ideas.md

     - Motivational photos, quotes, videos
     - Address boredom or aimless browsing by attracting to a useful action
     - Hardware to measure and track own feelings/emotions/happiness
+  - ZocDoc for life coaches
+  - Quora for life advice
   - Frameworks for decision making and goal prioritization

 ## Goal: Everyone does only what they enjoy doing summing up to long term net positive for everyone.